warren-bank/moz-rewrite/README.md

   * be _replayed_ using (supported) external download tools.<br>
     _replayed_ requests include all the HTTP headers and POST data in the original/saved request.

+## Video Tutorial

+[2+ hour long screencast](https://www.youtube.com/watch?v=l8uIiiVo1yw) that is a detailed walk-through of installation, configuration and usage

 ## Features

 * regex patterns are used to match rules against the requested URL